pe1obw/baseband_config/README.md

 that offers true open drain outputs, but other FTDI devices might be used as well (using diodes).
 See <https://eblot.github.io/pyftdi/installation.html>
 for more information about the supported USB interfaces and how to connect and install.
+The MCP2221A does support clock stretching, but I've read stories that it could 'hang' every now and then.
+Also, the interface is a little more expensive (16 euro instead of 13 for the FTDI boards, at Amazon).

-The CP2221A does support clock stretching, but the drivers have issues.The software supports two MCP2221A Python drivers: EasyMCP2221 and PyMCP2221A.
+The software supports two MCP2221A Python drivers: EasyMCP2221 and PyMCP2221A.

+EasyMCP2221A works well with the latest version (1.7.2).
+On my machines, it operates reliable at 400 kHz and I've not observed any 'hangs'.
+Overall speed is limited by the USB turnaround times, this is common for all chips/drivers.

-EasyMCP2221A works best, but shows very long delays between commands on one of my PCs.
-PyMCP2221A has multiple problems and is not recommended as it does not support firmware upgrade yet and is known to leave the i2c bus in a hang state.
+The PyMCP2221A driver shows multiple issues.
+It works, somewhat, but it is not recommended as firmware upgrade doesn't work yet and I've seen it leaving the bus in a 'hang' state (SDA/SCL low forever).

 The software consists of two parts, a library `baseband` and an example application `baseband_config`.